xia-lab/Seq2Fun/README.md

 ## Description

-**Seq2Fun** is an ultra-fast, all-in-one functional profiling tool directly from RNA-seq raw reads for organisms without reference genomes.
+**Seq2Fun version 2** is an ultra-fast, all-in-one functional profiling tool directly from RNA-seq raw reads for organisms without reference genomes.
 For more detailed descriptions of the concept and algorithm, and instructions, please visit the Seq2Fun website **www.seq2fun.ca** .

-## Key features of Seq2Fun
+## Key features of Seq2Fun version 2

 * **Ultra-fast**: Seq2Fun is > 120 times faster (~ 2 million reads / minute) than the conventional RNA-seq workflow.